xinyumz/strapi-starter-project/docs/SETUP.md

 ### **2. Test Translation Workflow**
 1. Go to **Per-Language** plugin section
-2. Translate your test article to Chinese
+2. Translate a test article to Chinese
 3. Verify multilingual content is created
 4. Check database: `SELECT * FROM article_perlanguages;`